skycler/random-process/specs.md

 ## User Interface
 The UI will consist of the following components:
 - **Header**: Title and brief description of the application.
 Color specs: very light colors, grayish.
 - **Process Selector**: Dropdown menu for selecting the type of random process.
+Add A catchy illustration related to the selected random process next to the title to make it less plain and technical.
 - **Parameter Controls**: Input fields and sliders for adjusting parameters.
 Keep it small, not to occupy much space.
 Color specs: very light colors, grayish.
 - **Visualization Area**: Section for displaying the graphical representations of the random processes.
 Color specs:
   - more vibrant colors to highlight the visualizations.